HomeBlog

 These arrive with the engagement rather than being built during it, and they are applied to your brand from the first week.
 A specialist would spend the first 3-6 months building the equivalent infrastructure before producing any of the same output.

-The citation tracking setup, content architecture, gap maps and Answer Engineering framework are built during the engagement and remain operational for your team to run independently after it ends.
+The citation tracking setup, content architecture, gap maps and Answer Engineering framework are built during the engagement and keep running as an ongoing capability that Intelligent Resourcing operates alongside your team.

 The Case for Hiring In-House